promet/provus-old/README.md

   * People
   * Landing page

-This is meant as a starter to clone and build off of.
+This is meant as a kicstarter to clone and build off of.
 It is not meant to be an upstream.

 This is a project of [Promet Source](http://prometsource.com).
 "Provus" is Old English for foresight which is [Promethean](https://en.wikipedia.org/wiki/Prometheus) trait.